Chief Executive, North America

 The Pulitzer-winning author is now a professor in Emory’s Creative Writing Program.
 He coauthored The Race Beat.

-Retired as publisher of the Atlanta Daily World, founded by her grandfather in 1928, Scott is a member of FOX 5’s Georgia Gang.
+Retired as publisher of the Atlanta Daily World, founded by her grandfather in 1928, Scott was a longtime member of FOX 5’s Georgia Gang.

 Founder of CNN, TNT, Cartoon Network, and Turner Classic Movies, the avid environmentalist donated $1 billion to fund the United Nations Foundation.